DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

 View
 - The presentation of application that users can interact with it.
 - In some variations of MVC, the View does not directly interact with the Model.
 - But originally, MVC use ```Observer pattern``` to know all changes from the Model to update the View part.
-So, the View will contain instance of the Model.

 Controller
 - The Controller's job is to take the user's input and figure out what to do with it.